Health Management Option: Master of Science in Global Health Delivery (MGHD)

 Health care delivery is complex and context dependent and requires an interdisciplinary effort focused on value.
 Regardless where you work, what programs you are doing, or creating your own entrepreneur venture, the combination of practical and effective management and leadership skills is essential to generate high value programs.

 UGHE is pleased to offer an option in Health Management within its Master of Science of Global Health Delivery program.
-Applications for the Class of 2022 close on 28th February, 2021, and candidates can apply via the UGHE Applications Form.
+Applications for the Class of 2023 are now open; 1st October 2021 and close on 4th February, 2022, and candidates can apply via the UGHE Application Form.

 In Health Management, students will learn the key strategy and management practices in global health programs.
 It is designed to train global health professionals how to apply evidence-based and field-tested managerial functions to manage complex programs and organizations.
 Students will learn from using data and evidence to identify project areas, using management tools in developing a health program, securing funding, to managing different aspects of the execution of program, through active learning methodologies.